radius-project/radius/test/perf/infra/README.md

     ```bash
     az deployment group create --resource-group [Resource Group Name] --template-file main.bicep --parameters grafanaAdminObjectId='[Admin Object Id]'
     ```
-    > **How to find [Admin Object Id]**: You can use user or group id as a Grafana Admin.
-To find the object id, search admin user or group on [AAD Overview search](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) and get the object id.
+    > **How to find [Admin Object Id]**: You can use Azure AD user or group name as a Grafana Admin.
+To find the object id, search admin user or group name on [AAD Portal Overview search box](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) and get the object id.

 ## References